dhansreeS/whos-the-boss/README.md

 `echo source vi ~/.mysqlconfig >> ~/.bash_profile`

+If setting an environment variable is not possible, you can update the `config_aws.yml` file and then enter your user name and password through the command line.

 Please ensure you have run `aws configure` before trying to access any of the s3 buckets or RDS instance.

 ### 3. Initialize the database